mytardis/mydata-python/README.md

 Commands:
-  config   Query or update settings in MyData.cfg scan     Scan folders from structure described in MyData.cfg upload   Upload files from structure described in MyData.cfg version  Display version
+  config   Query or update settings in MyData.cfg index    Index data which is already in its permanent location. scan     Scan folders from structure described in MyData.cfg upload   Upload files from structure described in MyData.cfg version  Display version